+VLFBERHT+ | Robotics

 Warehouse Fleet Governance

-A logistics operator runs 200+ AMRs across three fulfillment centers.
-When Robot 47's confidence degrades after a camera occlusion event, its Cascade Risk Score rises.
-Before it can affect the 12 downstream robots depending on its position data, the fleet trust layer flags it for human inspection and reroutes the dependent units.
-The human operator sees a specific robot ID, its current Cascade Risk Score, and the route change recommendation -- not a generic fleet alert.
+A logistics operator running 200+ AMRs across multiple fulfillment centers can use Ulfberht's fleet trust layer to isolate degraded units before errors propagate.
+When a robot's confidence score drops after a camera occlusion event, its risk score rises and the system can flag it for human inspection and reroute dependent units—surfacing a specific robot ID, its current risk score, and the route change recommendation, not a generic fleet alert.

 Scenario 04